It’s been a couple weeks since I truly sat and wrote the goings-on in my life. August has been quite busy, and here’s why:

 Pics: My lovely friend Jane took the ceremony pic, while my other friend Melinda Prather took the reception pic (plus the cover photo)!
 Thank you so much!

 Mini-Getaway A couple days after the wedding, Andy and I traveled to Pittsburgh, PA.
-Since we’re saving up for a extended honeymoon next year, we set aside a couple days … Continue reading My August Wedding, and Mini-Getaway
+Since we’re saving up for a extended honeymoon next year, we set aside a couple days to relax and enjoy Pittsburgh for a few days:

 My David’s Bridal color swatches shipped out today.
 I’m looking forward to their arrival…I need to discover which shade of yellow could work with the purple I selected for my color scheme.
 This yellow shade will be paired with the other color in the reception area.